How Long Do CSA Points Stay on Your Record?

 Here are some tips to keep in mind:

-• Keep detailed driver logs to ensure that all breaks, miles driven and truck inspections are properly documented for review.
+• Keep detailed driver logs to ensure that all breaks, miles driven, and truck inspections are properly documented for review.

 • Educate drivers about how CSA scores are determined so they understand the importance of following safety regulations.

-• Use technologies such as GPS trackers, fatigue monitoring systems or in cab cameras to monitor driver behavior.
+• Use technologies such as GPS trackers, fatigue monitoring systems, or in-cab cameras to monitor driver behavior.

 Is There an Appeals Process for CSA Points?

 To begin filing an appeal through the FMCSA DataQ system, gather all of your relevant documents and review all facts included in the violation citation.
-Make sure to double-check all information entered when creating your account and filling out any necessary forms.
-Please contact our organization if you need help with this issue.
+Double-check all information entered when creating your account and completing any necessary forms.
+Please get in touch with our organization if you need help with this issue.
 Check out The Basics of Farm Exemptions.
-You will then have the ability to maintain complete motor carrier authority or broker.
-What are the Top 3 DOT paper appointed Violations?
+You will then be able to maintain complete motor carrier authority or broker.
+What are the Top 3 DOT paper-appointedViolations?

 Summary: How Long Do CSA Points Stay on a Driving Record?